Roystonea violacea

-Roystonea violacea is a species of palm which is endemic to the Maisí region of Guantánamo Province in eastern Cuba.
+Roystonea violacea is a species of flowering plant in the palm family, Arecaceae.
+It is endemic to the Maisí region of Guantánamo Province in eastern Cuba.

 Description

 Roystonea violacea is a large palm which reaches heights of 15 m.
 Stems are mauve-brown to mauve-grey and are about 34 cm in diameter.
 The upper portion of the stem is encircled by leaf sheaths, forming a green portion known as the crownshaft which is normally 2 m long.
 Individuals have about 15 leaves with 80 cm petioles and 3.2–3.6 m rachises; the leaves hang well horizontal.
 The 1.3 m inflorescences bear violet male and female flowers.
 Fruit are 12–13.7 mm long and 7.8–8.5 mm wide, and are brown to black when ripe.